MashaNaslidnyk/mashanaslidnyk.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
-I am a PhD student at the [Foundational AI CDT](http://www.ucl.ac.uk/ai-centre/) at University College London, advised by [Dr. François-Xavier Briol](http://fxbriol.github.io/) and [Dr. Carlo Ciliberto](http://cciliber.github.io/).
+I am a PhD student at the [Foundational AI CDT](http://www.ucl.ac.uk/ai-centre/) at University College London, advised by [F-X Briol](http://fxbriol.github.io/), [Jeremias Knoblauch](https://jeremiasknoblauch.github.io/), and [Carlo Ciliberto](http://cciliber.github.io/).
 Prior to starting my PhD, I was a Machine Learning Scientist at Amazon Research in Cambridge, where I worked on Alexa question answering (2015-2019), and then on Gaussian processes for supply chain emulation (2019-2021).
 I graduated from Part III in Pure Mathematics at the University of Cambridge in 2014.

 My research interests lie broadly in the topics in Gaussian processes and kernel methods; at present, I am focussed on robust inference in conditional probability models.